sukykaur/AzureBlueprintDW/overview.md

 ## Architecture Diagram and Components

 This solution deploys a data warehouse reference architecture enabling you to quickly implement a high-performance and secure cloud data warehouse.
-There are two separate data tiers in this deployment: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an ETL tool (e.g. [PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) T-SQL queries) for processing.
+There are two separate data tiers in this deployment: one where data is imported, stored, and staged within a clustered SQL environment, and another for the Azure SQL Data Warehouse where the data is loaded using an ETL tool (e.g. [PolyBase](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase) T-SQL queries) for processing.
 Once data is stored in Azure SQL Data Warehouse, you can run analytics at massive scale.
 Data is stored in relational tables with columnar storage, and this format significantly reduces the data storage costs, and improves query performance.
 Compared to traditional database systems, analysis queries finish in seconds instead of minutes, or hours instead of days.
 Depending on your usage requirements, Azure SQL Data Warehouse compute resources can be scaled up or down, or shut off completely if there are no active processes needing compute resources.

 A SQL load balancer is deployed to load balance and manage SQL traffic, ensuring high performance.
 Furthermore, all virtual machines in this reference architecture are deployed in an availability set, and SQL Server instances are configured in an AlwaysOn availability group for high-availability and disaster-recovery capabilities.

-This data warehouse reference architecture also deploys Azure Active Directory (AAD).
-AAD is used to manage the deployment and provision access to personnel interacting with the environment.
+This data warehouse reference architecture also deploys an Active Directory (AD) tier for identity management.
+The Active Directory subnet that is deployed in this reference architecture is put in place for easy adoption under a larger AD forest structure, which allows for the environment to continue to operate even when access to the larger forest is unavailable.
+Azure Active Directory (AAD) is required to deploy this solution because AAD is used to manage the deployment and provision access to personnel interacting with the environment.
 Azure Services such as Key Vault also interact with AAD.
 All virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.

 A virtual machine is deployed as a management jumpbox (bastion host) to provide a secure connection for administrators to access deployed resources.
 The data is loaded into the staging area through this management jumpbox.
 It is recommended that you configure a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.